Paper, Fiber, and Textile Manufacturing

 Processing Methods

-The nozzle's small opening is critical for measuring the plastic.
+Injection molding, extrusion, vacuum or pressure forming, and rotational molding are the most common processes for plastics or thermoplastics.
+Excess metal contaminants in plastics can clog nozzles or heads.
+The nozzle's small opening is critical for measuring the plastic, and when contamination occurs, it can block the flow, leading to defects.
 In the worst cases, this could lead to an entire batch being rejected.
 Additionally, once a clog occurs, the manufacturer must disassemble and clean the blocked nozzle or, in extreme cases, replace it.
 This can result in hours or even longer periods of production downtime.

 In some instances, contamination may not block the nozzle but may enter between the pump and nozzle and ultimately make its way into the final product.
+Magnetic separation can prevent these issues by removing ferrous contaminants from the materials before they reach critical processing stages.

 Contaminated batches must be isolated for thorough investigation, which helps identify the cause and prevent future contamination.
 In addition to the investigation's extra costs, products or even entire batches may be rejected.